flipperdevices/flipperzero-firmware/README.md

 **Note:** There is no test port compared to the **Geiger Counter** application, your absolutely need a **geiger board** to run this application.

 This application generates **true** random numbers by hashing timestamps obtained when a tick is produced by the **geiger counter** (i.e. when a **beta** or **gamma** ray is detected).
-Timestamps have 32 bit resolution and are produced by a 64 MHz signal.
+Timestamps have 32 bit resolution and are produced from a 64 MHz signal.

-.
 Two hash methods have been implemented:
-- CRC32: 8 ticks are needed to obtain a hash, for low activity sources
+- **CRC32**: 8 ticks are needed to obtain a hash, for low activity sources
-- MD5: 32 ticks are needed to obtain a hash, for high activity sources
+- **MD5**: 32 ticks are needed to obtain a hash, for high activity sources

 Dice rolls are produced by transforming a single hash into a number between **1 and 6**.
-Output is balanced by ignoring out of scope values.
+Out of scope values are ignored so the dice is really balanced.
 Modulo-based methods are ugly because they are usually unbalanced.

 It's possible to roll the dice without using a **radioactive isotope**.
 Air contains **radon** gas that is **radioactive**. **Geiger board** can detect descendants of radon gas that emit strong **beta** or **gamma** rays.